ursalang/ursalang.github.io/pages/reference.md

 _This area of Ursa is under development and will change in some details._

 It is possible to make an expression run asynchronously by prefixing it with `launch`.
-This gives a “promise”.
+This gives an “operation”.

 $ursabox{
 let p = launch f()
 g() // g may be called before f returns
 }

-Promises can be “awaited”:
+Operations can be “awaited”:

 $ursabox{
 let x = await p // x now has the value computed by f() }

+When the main program stops running, any currently-running operations are also stopped.

 ### $ursa{use}